azeemmotiwala/EE782-Project/README.md

 # EE782-Project
-This repository has been created for a course project
+This repository has been created for a course project.
+The references are chosen solely for educational purposes only.
 # Literature Reference
 1) Denoising Diffusion Probabilistic Model:
 **https://browse.arxiv.org/pdf/2006.11239.pdf**